SS Fort Stikine: History

 Fort Stikine loaded at Birkenhead, Cheshire.
-Her cargo was described as general cargo; it consisted 1396 LT of flares and signal rockets, incendiary bombs, mines, shells and torpedoes.
+Her cargo was described as general cargo; it consisted 1396 LT of flares and signal rockets, incendiary bombs, mines, shells, and torpedoes.
 These were bound for Bombay, India.
 A container with 31 crates each containing four gold bars was loaded in № 2 hold.
 Each gold bar weighed 28 lb.
-She was also carrying twelve Supermarine Spitfire aircraft, some gliders and a further quantity of explosives that were destined to be offloaded at Karachi, India.
+She was also carrying 12 Supermarine Spitfire aircraft, some gliders, and a further quantity of explosives that were destined to be offloaded at Karachi, India.

 Fort Stikine joined Convoy OS 69KM, which departed from Liverpool on 23 February 1944.
-The convoy, consisting of 49 merchant ships escorted by twelve warships, split at sea on 5 March.
+The convoy, consisting of 49 merchant ships escorted by 12 warships, split at sea on 5 March.
 The two convoys thus formed were OS 69, which arrived at Freetown on 15 March; and Convoy KMS 43G, which arrived at Gibraltar on 6 March.
 During the voyage to Gibraltar, a stowaway was discovered.
-He was put to work under the charge of the ship's Chief Engineer.
+He was put to work under the charge of the ship's chief engineer.

 Fort Stikine continued her voyage as part of Convoy KMS 43, which departed from Gibraltar that day.
-The convoy, consisting 81 merchant ships and 4 escorting warships, arrived at Port Said on 16 March, having evaded an attack by four Focke-Wulf Fw 200 Condor aircraft.
+The convoy, consisting 81 merchant ships and four escorting warships, arrived at Port Said on 16 March, having evaded an attack by four Focke-Wulf Fw 200 Condor aircraft.
 She sailed on to Suez, from where she departed the next day for Aden.
 The stowaway was offloaded at Port Tawfiq, Suez.
 Having reached Aden on 23 March, she sailed the same day for Karachi, arriving on 30 March.

 To replace the cargo offloaded at Karachi, 8,700 bales of raw cotton were loaded, along with various quantities of fish manure, resin, rice, scrap iron, sulphur, and timber.
 Added to this were 1,000 barrels of lubricating oil.
-The ship's captain was concerned about having to take the flammable items but was told that they had to go.
+The ship's captain was concerned about having to take the flammable items, but was told that they had to go.
 A proposal to add 750 drums of turpentine was refused.
 The ship's officers also expressed concerns over mixing the cargoes of cotton and the oil and explosives, but were unable to find paperwork that advised against this practice.
-In 1942, the United States Government had published a book which advised against the carriage of raw cotton.
+In 1942, the United States government had published a book that advised against the carriage of raw cotton.
 A common myth at the time was that wet cotton bales could spontaneously combust.
 This was not the case, although cotton soaked in oil would readily do so.
 Before the ship sailed, the crew discovered that the barrels of lubricating oil leaked.
 Tarpaulins were nailed over the lower hold covers and the firefighting equipment on board was thoroughly tested.
 Extra fire drills were scheduled during the voyage to Karachi.
 Fort Stikine sailed on 9 April to join Convoy PB 74, which had departed from Bandar Abbas, Iran on 6 April.
 The unescorted convoy arrived at Bombay on 12 April.